The Brussels Health Network

 How does it works

-To benefit from the services of the Brussels Health Network, doctors and patients must have given their consent to electronic data sharing for the continuity of care.
+To benefit from the services of the Brussels Health Network, health professionals and patients must have given their consent to electronic data sharing for the continuity of care.
 This is the precondition for care providers to be able to access the patient’s data.

 To access the Brussels Health Network portal themselves, patients must also register.
 If patients have not already given their consent to a care provider, registration on the Brussels Health Network is tantamount to consent for data sharing.

-Only doctors with a therapeutic relationship with a patient can access their medical information, and with the prior agreement of the patient.
+Only health professionals with a therapeutic relationship with a patient can access their medical information, and with the prior agreement of the patient.

 Medical documents issued by hospitals, laboratories, health care institutions, are housed where they were created and are available 24/7 to intra-hospital and extra- hospital doctors.
 Only references of these documents are centralized.

-The doctors do not publish the entirety of their patient records; they only publish the relevant documents for continuity of patient care.
+The health professionals do not publish the entirety of their patient records; they only publish the relevant documents for continuity of patient care.